Challenge Cup: Notable events in finals

 The most tries scored in a final was 5 scored by Tom Briscoe (Leeds Rhinos v Hull KR in 2015), who also holds the record for most tries in total from one player (7 for Leeds, 2014 – 1, 2015 – 5, 2020 – 1) one ahead of Kevin Iro (6 for Wigan, 1988 – 2, 1989 – 2, 1990 – 2).

 The first hat trick of tries in a final was scored by Robbie Paul for Bradford Bulls v St Helens in 1996.
 Three years later, Leroy Rivett scored 4 for Leeds Rhinos against London Broncos in 1999.
 Some players previously missed out on becoming the first to score a hat trick due to tries being disallowed, such as Martin Offiah (Wigan v Castleford in 1992), Tony Iro (Wigan v Halifax in 1988) & Kevin Iro (Wigan v Warrington in 1990).

 Graham Rees scored the quickest Challenge Cup Final try after just 35 seconds for St Helens against Leeds in 1972.

 The most famous final was the 1968 'Watersplash' game between Leeds and Wakefield Trinity.
 Due to a heavy thunderstorm both before and during the match, the pitch became totally waterlogged.
 In the final minute, with Leeds 11 – 7 in front, Wakefield winger Ken Hurst scored under the posts, and Don Fox (Who had already won the Lance Todd Trophy that day) had a match winning conversion to take in injury time.
 But due to the saturated pitch, he miskicked the ball, sending it wide of the posts.
 Despite a successful career for both club and country, Fox has always been remembered for that one infamous moment.

 The first player to be sent off in a final was Syd Hynes, for Leeds against Leigh in 1971, for headbutting Alex Murphy.
 Hynes has always protested his innocence over the incident.
 Richard Eyres of Widnes was shown a red card for an off the ball elbow on Martin Offiah of Wigan in the 1993 final, and was banned for 6 games as a result.

+The first final to be decided by golden point was in 2023 with Leigh Leopards scoring a drop goal against Hull KR via Lachlan Lam.
+2023 also saw the first occasion of the Women's Challenge Cup final featuring at Wembley Stadium, prior to the men's final.

+The 2024 final was known as the Rob Burrow final, with several tributes held to the former Leeds Rhinos player following his death days before the game.
+Aligned to his former number 7 jersey, the match kicked off at 3.07pm and a minute's applause was held on the seventh minute with all players lining up with Rob Burrow shirts prior to kickoff and fans holding up large banners as tribute before kickoff.